humbertcostas/RepData_PeerAssessment1/PA1_Template.md

 }
 ```

-Let's see an historgram of that new data:
+Let's see a historgram of that new data:

 ```r
 stepsxday2 <- aggregate(steps ~ date, data2, sum)